mavi888/workshop-aws-getting-started-amplify/docs/add-search.md

 amplify push
 ```

-As always we accept all the defaults.
+As always we accept all the defaults; this will also recreate the code we use locally to interact with the API.

 When this process ends now we will have a new query available in our AppSync and also a new global secondary index in DynamoDB.